Dr. Feng Cao: PCHAIN multi-chain principle.

 For a specific chain with more nodes, it uses Sharding at the transaction level.
 When a chain has too many nodes and transactions, PCHAIN automatically enable this Sharding mechanism within the chain.
 The specific implementation is as follows:

-2. First, PCHAIN divides all nodes in the chain into groups, called execution groups, by verifiable random functions.
+- First, PCHAIN divides all nodes in the chain into groups, called execution groups, by verifiable random functions.
 And then PCHAIN select some of the “qualified” nodes and form a group called the governance group through the same process.
+(Note: ‘qualified’ means that the node has sufficient PCH and applies to be a member of the governance group.)

 In this way, transactions actually have parallel execution validation.
 In a single chain, the charm of single node processing ability is removed.